MadhabaPatra/developer-roadmap/README.md

 # Developer Roadmap :smile:

-## The Roadmap gives us details about a platform :heart:
+## The Roadmap gives us details about a platform
 ---------------------------------------------------------------------------

 ## Road-Map with PlatForm :link: